caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Whether the node is the root.

-Edge annotations can include:
+Branch annotations can include:

 - Length.
 The value and unit of length can differ, for example it can time (as in a chronogram) or expected amount of change in a particular set of characters (as in a phylogram).

 - Directionality.
-An indication of which direction time goes in along each edge.
+An indication of which direction time goes in along each branch.
 This only applies in the context of a rooted phylogenies.

 - Events.
 These could include a character change (such as the gain of a placenta) or a geographical change (such as an intercontinental dispersal event).
-Nodes at eache end of an edge need not be different in the relevant trait to have change events along the edge.
-For example, at a particular gene site a parent and a child node could both have an A. There could be two or more events along the edge that are compatible with this pattern, for example a change from A to C and then a change from C back to A.
+Nodes at eache end of a branch need not be different in the relevant trait to have change events along the branch.
+For example, at a particular gene site a parent and a child node could both have an A. There could be two or more events along the branch that are compatible with this pattern, for example a change from A to C and then a change from C back to A.

-- Edge frequencies.This is how topology support values, such as bootstraps and posterior probabilities (which we'll discuss later), are stored.
+- Branch frequencies.This is how topology support values, such as bootstraps and posterior probabilities (which we'll discuss later), are stored.

 Not all phylogenies have all this information.
 The minimum possible information a phylogeny could contain is just the number of tips.
 With this, you could draw an unresolved, unlabeled cladogram (Figure \@ref(fig:trees-information)A).
 You could then start layering information onto that phylogeny.
 For example, you could next add images denoting the species at the tips (Figure \@ref(fig:trees-information)B).
 That tells you what species are in the phylogeny, but nothing about how they are related.
-Next you could add internal nodes and edges that indicate the topology of the phylogeny (Figure \@ref(fig:trees-information)C).
-Once you have topology, you could display edge attributes.
-For example, you could scale the edge lengths by time (Figure \@ref(fig:trees-information)D).
+Next you could add internal nodes and branches that indicate the topology of the phylogeny (Figure \@ref(fig:trees-information)C).
+Once you have topology, you could display branch attributes.
+For example, you could scale the branch lengths by time (Figure \@ref(fig:trees-information)D).

 At each step in this process of layering on information, the phylogeny is compatible with a very large set of possible phylogenies.
-At one extreme, Figure \@ref(fig:trees-information)A is compatible with any phylogeny with any edge lengths for any 11 species or organisms or genes.
+At one extreme, Figure \@ref(fig:trees-information)A is compatible with any phylogeny with any branch lengths for any 11 species or organisms or genes.
 Each added piece of information narrows that subset.
-When we label the tips as in Figure \@ref(fig:trees-information)B, it is compatible with any phylogeny with any edge lengths for those specific species.
+When we label the tips as in Figure \@ref(fig:trees-information)B, it is compatible with any phylogeny with any branch lengths for those specific species.
 And so on.
 More information provides more specificity.
 We could go well beyond Figure \@ref(fig:trees-information)D, for example by labeling internal nodes or showing character states.

 The amount of information in a phylogeny varies greatly depending on a variety of factors, including what information is available, what the question at hand is, and what makes the most sense for the focused description of the biology at hand.
-One investigator may go to great lengths to calibrate edge lengths, for example, while another couldn't care less about edge lengths and is only interested in topology.
+One investigator may go to great lengths to calibrate branch lengths, for example, while another couldn't care less about branch lengths and is only interested in topology.

 ![(\#fig:trees-information)Adding information to a phylogeny makes it more specific.](phylogenetic_biology_files/figure-latex/trees-information-1.pdf)